 How I Improve My Client's Nutrition Habits Without Making Them Hate Life

 It’s that time of year again.
-As the weather gets warmer and the skirts get shorter, more and more people are focused on dropping some el bees.
+As the weather gets warmer and the skirts get shorter, more and more people are focused on dieting, on dropping some el bees.
 (That’s lbs for the uninitiated).

 With that in mind, and in an effort to help everyone drop just a few more pounds before the Big Reveal, I wanted to give a little insight into how I deal with my clients with regard to fat loss goals.